marvhh/data/FORMAT.md

 * A `slug`, which is an identifier that can nicely be used in URLs and the filesystem.
 It may only contain lower-case latin characters, numbers, and dashes.
-* A `name`, which does not have the slug's limitations.
+* A `title`, which does not have the slug's limitations.

 A series *may* have:

-* `alternative_names`, which is a non-empty list of alternative names of the party series.
+* `alternative_titles`, which is a non-empty list of alternative titles of the party series.
 * A `links` section; see below.